Finite quotients of abelian varieties with a Calabi-Yau resolution: Some results in McKay correspondence

 \rem{Note that such a minimal model $X$ always exists as a relative minimal model of a resolution $\tilde{X}\to\C^n/G$, by \cite[1.30.6]{Singbook}.}

 Quotient singularities are $\Q$-factorial, so they can not be resolved by small birational morphisms.
 This yields a simple corollary of the theorem.

-\cor[cor-IR]{\textup{\cite{ItoReid}} Let $\C^n/G$ be a finite Gorenstein quotient singularity, with $G$ acting freely in codimension 1.
-If the singularity $\C^n/G$ admits a crepant resolution, then there is a junior element $g\in G$.}
+\cor[cor-IR]{\textup{\cite{ItoReid}} Let $G$ be a finite subgroup of $\SL_n(\C)$.
+If the Gorenstein quotient singularity $\C^n/G$ admits a crepant resolution, then there is a junior element $g\in G$.}

 In fact, \cite[Par.4.5]{ItoReid} conjectures that under the same hypotheses, if the singularity $\C^n/G$ admits a crepant resolution, then any maximal cyclic subgroup of $G$ contains a junior element.
 A counterexample to this conjecture is however presented in Remark \ref{rem-macaulay}.

-In this section, we prove a weak version of that conjecture.
-We phrase it in an analytic set-up, as our later applications call for that, but the proof works in the affine set-up just as well.
+We will also use a slightly stronger version of Corollary \ref{cor-IR} for quotients by finite subgroups of $\GL_n(\C)$.
+The formulation is inspired by \cite[Theorem 2.3]{MorrisonStevens}.

+\prop[prop-Reid]{\textup{\cite{Reid,RSB,Tai}} Let $G$ be a finite subgroup of $\GL_n(\C)$.
+If the Gorenstein quotient singularity $\C^n/G$ admits a crepant resolution, then there is a junior element $g\in G$.}